shadonet/pfSense-pkg-zeek/README.md

 ```shell
 pkg add pfSense-pkg-bro-0.1.0.txz
 ```
-Now, you can access the interface by login to pfSense and browse to **Services > Bro NSM**
+Now, you can access the interface by login to pfSense and browse to **Services > Zeek NSM**

 ## Contribution
 - **Having an issue**? or looking for support?
 [Open an issue](https://github.com/shadonet/pfSense-pkg-bro/issues/new) and we will get you the help you need.